dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 In this article we have given an overview of the fundamental concepts of Blazor forms.

-We compared ASP.NET Core forms to Blazor forms, different form component Blazor provides, how EditForm works with the EditContext and lastly, how to perform form validations.
+We compared ASP.NET MVC forms to Blazor forms, different form component Blazor provides, how EditForm works with the EditContext and lastly, how to perform form validations.